 Voila!
 You have created a new GA4 property!

-Once you have your new GA4 property ID, GA4 can be implemented into website or app in a a multitude of ways based on your organization’s preference and software platform / content management system:
+Once you have your new GA4 property ID, GA4 can be implemented into your website or app in a multitude of ways based on your organization’s preference and software platform/content management system:

 - Monster Insights: For customers on WordPress or WooCommerce, the free version of the Monster Insights plugin provides a dead simple way to starting tracking using GA4 while pulling in some website and WordPress specific data.
 If you already use Monster Insights for Universal Analytics, it is a no brainer in most cases to stick with it.
 GA4 simply is a new option in your existing version of the Monster Insights plugin (assuming you are on a later version of the plugin).
 This is what we recommend for businesses using WordPress who do not currently use Google Analytics goals, custom events, or other Google Products such as Google Adwords.
 Monster Insights also has a paid version which includes additional WordPress-specific metric tracking such as WooCommerce e-commerce tracking, etc. When a website graduates to needing more granular control over tracking or needs integration with other Google Products like AdWords, it may not be the best fit since it doesn’t use Google Tag Manager at all and relies on the gtag.js standalone tracking tag.